Betakontext/rgbtoxyzpointcloud/readme.txt

-This is RGB to XYZ pointcloud
+This is RGB to XYZ pointcloud.

 It converts the RGB values of a picture file into a pointcloud using the rgb values as XYZ coordinates to animate a pointcloud.
 Each point gets the color value and the xyz value out of rgb values of the original pixel.
 V05_AFrame-VR includes an a-scene to dive into the xyzpointcloud with an Meta Quest headset.